luhaofang/CACU/readme.md

 - nicely portable header only
  - only dependency needed just include boost(dynamic_bitset) if you need bit method.
  - just include mycnn.h and write your model in C++.
 There is nothing to install.
- - squeezed model size,theoretically,achieve a ~X32 reduction in model size.
+ - squeezed model size ,achieve a ~X32 reduction in convolution layer.
 - cross platform supported
  - running on both linux and windows.